 Amen Corner was famous well before 2016, but that year reminded us exactly why it was.
-Reigning champ Jordan Spieth made the turn Sunday at 7-under with a five-stroke lead.
+In 2016, reigning champ Jordan Spieth made the turn Sunday at 7-under with a five-stroke lead.
 Then came a bogey, and a bogey, and a quadruple bogey, and the green jacket was out of sight.

 Spieth's 4-over 16 on Amen Corner (he birdied 13), was one of the worst last-round meltdowns by a leader on Augusta National's most famous stretch.
 Danny Willet, who would go on to win that year's Masters, posted a 1-under 11 on those three holes Sunday.